ps-cristopher/ps-cristopher/README.md

 You can write me here 📩 info@cristopherps.com

-I have a podcast in spanish called [ProgramArte](https://anchor.fm/ps-cristopher), you can found interesting talks about web develfopment and entrepreneurship, technology and soft skills for profesional growing🎙.
+I have a podcast in spanish called [ProgramArte](https://anchor.fm/ps-cristopher), you can found interesting talks about web develfopment, entrepreneurship, technology and soft skills for profesional growing🎙.

 [ 👉🏼 Visit my website and follow me on my social networks where I share the content I create to continue growing together 🚀](https://links.cristopherps.com)